 Emergency Cards - Please make sure that your child's emergency card is completed and returned to school IMMEDIATELY.
 ONLY those people autohorized by you on the card are allowed to pick up your child.
 All emergency cards must be completed, signed and on file in the school office by September 10th or your child will be asked to stay home until the card is received.

-Transportation - The school district will provide transportation for elementary, Sixth Grade Academy and middle school student who live in specific busing areas.
+Transportation - The school district will provide transportation for elementary, middle school and high school.